http://gengwg.blogspot.com/

 Figure 3: Life of a Request in Apollo

-In this short amount of Python code we achieved the following:
+In this short amount of Python code we achieved the following:1.
+If any query takes longer than 500ms, log it to our slow query log for inspection

 Most importantly of all, we never had to worry about which consumers are making review search requests because there is a well defined interface that is well tested.
 Additionally, because Apollo uses Yelp’s mature Python service stack we have performance and quality metrics that can be monitored for this client, meaning that we do not have to be afraid to make these kinds of changes.